mcekwonu/ExtensysPlots/README.md

         "font.size":11})          # specify font size here
         ```

+3. Adjusting the legend placement:

-3. You can adjust the legend borderpad when you have more than four legend parameters, for proper placement.
+    * You can adjust the legend borderpad when you have more than four legend parameters, for proper placement.
 You will need to try different values manually and see that it is placed correctly.
         ```python
         import matplotlib.pyplot as plt
         plt.style.use('originpro')
         plt.rcParams.update({
-        "legend.borderaxespad": -4.5 })     # specify value here```
+        "legend.borderaxespad": -4.5 })     # specify value here
+        ```

 4. Installing OriginproPlots within Google Colab, IPython, Jupyter Notebooks, etc.:

     * After installing OriginproPlots within one of these environments, you may need to reload the Matplotlib style library.
 For example:

         ```python
         !pip install OriginproPlots
         import matplotlib.pyplot as plt